Valor Offroad Casting Process

 Advantages of Low-Pressure Die Casting

 Low pressure casting allows precise control during the filling process (B).
 Injecting the molten metal in this way reduces oxide formation (air pockets) and reduces porosity, ensuring consistency throughout the casting.
-Low pressure casting results in exceptional density in comparison to other techniques (gravity/high pressure), as well as excellent strength and dimensional accuracy.
+Low pressure casting results in exceptional density in comparison to other casting processes (gravity/high pressure), as well as excellent strength and dimensional accuracy.

-Other Manufacturing Techniques
+Other Casting Processes or Manufacturing Techniques

 Other Topics